ddmitov/perl-executing-browser/README.md

 Perl Executing Browser, v.0.1

-Perl Executing Browser (PEB) is a Qt4/5 WebKit browser,
+Perl Executing Browser (PEB) is a Qt4/5 WebKit browser
-which is capable of executing Perl scripts locally without a webserver,
+capable of executing Perl scripts locally without a webserver,
 providing them with a nice HTML4/5 interface for both input and output and
 using CGI protocol GET and POST methods for communication between HTML forms and scripts.